zamzar/zamzar-python/README.md

 ### Configuring timeouts and retries

-The Zamzar Python library will automatically:
+The Zamzar Python SDK will automatically:

 * time out long-running requests
 * retry requests that fail or time out